Chuxel/moby-setup/README.md

-# moby-vscode
+# moby-setup

-To install using Moby:
+To install using Moby on Linux:

 ```bash
 sudo apt-get update && sudo apt-get-yq intsall wget